department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care.md

 <h3 itemprop="name">What if I'm just separating from active duty and don't know where to start?</h3>

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">We can help you learn about and apply for VA health care benefits.
 A member of our Concierge for Care (C4C) team will call you soon after your separation from military service.
-We can answer any questions you may have, process your application over the phone, and help you schedule your first VA medical appointment. <br>
+We can answer any questions you may have, process your application over the phone, and help you schedule your first VA medical appointment.

 [Learn about transitioning from TRICARE to VA health care](https://www.va.gov/HEALTHBENEFITS/apply/active_duty.asp)
 </div>
 </div>